Regizzz/koa-app/README.md

 installation:
 1. U need to install node.js
 2. go to app folder
-3. open terminal and type 'npm install'
+3. open the terminal and type 'npm install'
 4. then type 'node index.js'
 5. check localhost:3000
 6. ...